IterativeImprovement/architecture-update-via-chat-input/README.md

 To run the project:
 1. Download and unzip the project folder.
 2. Navigate to the root directory of the project in terminal.
+3. Run `npm install` to install project dependencies.
-2. Run `npm run dev`.
+4. Run `npm run dev` to launch the project locally.
-3. Access the application at `http://localhost:5173/` (default port for Vite applications), or at the given port.
+3. Access the application at `http://localhost:5173/` (default port for Vite applications), or at the port given in the terminal.

 > Ensure [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed before running.